felquis/CSSOM-Query/README.md

 })
 ```

-TODO: Would be great the currentValue to be a parsed object, it currently returns strings
+TODO: Would be great the currentValue to be a parsed object, it currently return strings

-## transition end event
+## Transition end event

 It will use vendor prefixes automatically